KHTK: Ownership changes

 On July 31, 2008, the CBS Corporation announced that KHTK and its five sister stations in Sacramento were being put up for sale as part of the planned divestiture of radio stations outside the top-15 U.S. radio markets.
 KHTK would remain part of the CBS Radio family for nearly a decade.

 On February 2, 2017, CBS Radio announced it would merge with Entercom which locally owned KKDO, KUDL, KSEG, KRXQ, and KIFM.

 The company formerly owned KDND until it shut the station down and turned in its license to the Federal Communications Commission two days later.
 On October 10, CBS Radio announced that as part of the process of obtaining regulatory approval of the merger, KHTK would be one of sixteen stations that would be divested by Entercom, along with sister stations KYMX, KZZO, and KNCI; KSFM would be retained by Entercom.

 On November 1, Entercom announced that Bonneville International would begin operating KHTK, KYMX, KZZO and KNCI via a local marketing agreement (LMA) when the merger of CBS and Entercom closed on November 17, while their licenses were placed into a divestiture trust pending a sale to a different owner within 180 days.
 On August 3, 2018, Bonneville announced it would buy the stations outright in a $141 million deal.
 The sale was completed on September 21, 2018.

 Controversy

 Former KHTK afternoon host and Kings play-by-play announcer Grant Napear was a staple of the station's programming from 1997 until 2020.
 In June 2020, Bonneville fired Napear for insensitive remarks towards former Kings player DeMarcus Cousins in a series of Twitter feeds regarding the Black Lives Matter movement.

 Sactown Sports

 On June 20, 2022, KHTK rebranded as "Sactown Sports 1140".
+The station acquired local broadcast rights to the San Francisco 49ers in March 2023, replacing former affiliate KIFM.